hacksparr0w/connect-the-dots/README.md

-# connect-the-dots
+# Connect the Dots

-Explore your Twitter relationship graph using the Twitter API
+A simple webapp for exploring your Twitter relationship graph using the Twitter API.